 State Legislative Term Limits (1990–Present)

-Included are states where voters adopted legislative eligibility limits through citizen-initiated petitions, ratified by public vote, and implemented either by constitutional amendment or by statute where state law required.
+Included are states where voters adopted state legislative term limits (legislative eligibility limits) through citizen-initiated measures ratified by public vote… and implemented either through constitutional amendment or, where state law required, through statute.
 States that debated, proposed, or considered term limits but never enacted an operative regime are excluded.

 Purpose and Scope

-The series focuses on the design and structure of enacted legislative eligibility limits.
+The series focuses on the design and structure of enacted legislative term limits.
 Each state is analyzed using the Rotation Research Framework to identify:

 • eligibility architecture,